Viktar-T/OZE-projektowanie/_promts/InstractorNotes-v2.md

 **Derive From Slide**

 * Use visible slide content/context and existing `InstructorNotes`.
-* Add short descriptions for abbreviations except the abbreviations from the list.
+* Add short descriptions for abbreviations.
-  * List of the abbreviations that shouldnot be described: DC/AC,
+* Add short descriptions for new concepts.

 **Checks**